dotintent/react-native-ble-plx/README.md

 - Updated `writeWithoutResponse` implementation on iOS to use `canSendWriteWithoutResponse` if available starting from iOS 11.
 - Updated library's development dependencies.
 - Fixed cyclic import warnings.
+- Fixed notification/indication subscription moment.
+Events are monitored before CCC is written on Android.

 [All previous changes](CHANGELOG.md)